 In this paper, we have proposed a new privacy-preserving top-k spatio-textual query scheme, called Pystin, to enable secure LBS in smart cities.
-The prposed Pystin is performed over outsourced cloud, which combines BGN homomorphic encryption and hash bucket techniques to allow a registered query user to obtain PTkSK query results, without divulging the accurate location information.
+The prposed Pystin is performed over outsourced Cloud, which combines BGN homomorphic encryption and hash bucket techniques to allow a registered query user to obtain PTkSK query results, without divulging the accurate location information.
 In addition, the privacy of textual information is also persevered by a one-way hash function.
-In order to further reduce the query latency, an efficient quad-tree based spatio-textual indexing is integrated into Pystin.
-Detailed security analyses show that Pystin is indeed a privacy-preserving top-k spatio-textual keyword query scheme.
+In order to further reduce the query latency, an efficient quad-tree-based spatio-textual indexing is integrated into Pystin.
+Detailed security analyzes show that Pystin is indeed a PTkSK query scheme.
 Furthermore, extensive experiments are conducted to confirm the scalability, efficiency properties of Pystin.
 In future work, we will exploit security and efficiency issues of other LBS queries in smart cities.